Prospective Music Students

 Why Study Music?

-• Enhance your understanding of different cultures and traditions.
+• Multicultural Understanding: Enhances understanding/introduces different cultures and traditions.

 How to Study Music

-To begin a music major or minor in music, students must complete a Music Admission and Scholarship Audition.
+To study music as a major or minor, students must first complete a Music Admission and Scholarship Audition.
+Prospective graduate/master's students should review the Master of Music page for information on their audition/application process.

 All WWU students can study music through general survey classes, ensembles, and lessons.
 Explore Opportunities for all WWU Students.